MuhammadAli1132001/TracerSystem/README.md

 - camera module (future)

 ## Abstraction
 The Tracer device utilizes ESP32 microcontroller and UBLOX NEO-6M V2 GPS Module for real-time tracking.
+And controlling with sensor, auto-switches and camera .
 Communication between GPS and ESP32 is achieved via UART protocol.
 GPS coordinates can be converted into a map location using mapping APIs like Google Maps, OpenStreetMap, or Mapbox.

 ## Communication without Internet
 For communication without internet, consider Bluetooth or LoRa.
 Bluetooth Low Energy (BLE) connects to nearby devices, while LoRa enables long-range communication without internet dependency.